Dual-chokepoint risk: June's Hormuz and Bab el-Mandeb situation, rates, and the exporter playbook

 | JMIC risk rating | — | Persian Gulf, Hormuz, Gulf of Oman, Arabian Sea: all CRITICAL |

-Key events recap (late May – early June)
+Key events recap (late May – June 11)

 - May 20: Iran coordinated the passage of 26 commercial vessels in a single day — a phase-high since the crisis began, yet still far below the historical 60–140 vessels/day.